-Research and development ("R&D") spending for the first quarter of 2009 compared to the first quarter of 2008 decreased by approximately \$66,000, primarily due to \$42,000 of reducing personnel costs related to restructure actions, \$30,000 less in R&D material costs, and \$22,000 less in recruiting fees with these savings offset in part by \$20,000 of increased costs for contractors and \$25,000 of increased patent related professional services.
-R&D as a percentage of net sales increased due to the decrease in sales for the first quarter of 2009.
+Research and development ("R&D") spending for the second quarter of 2009 compared to the second quarter of 2008 decreased by approximately \$158,000 primarily due to the restructure actions and the re-engineering of internal processes.
+R&D as a percentage of net sales increased primarily due to the decrease in sales for the second quarter of 2009.
 We have completed the transition of the majority of device support operations to our China team.
-New products include the new software shipped in March 2009 used to manage and control intellectual property in the programming process, as well as FlashCORE III, our new programming architecture, and the PS 388, a new member of the PS family of automated programming system incorporating FlashCORE III announced in April 2009.
+New products include the new software shipped in March 2009 used to manage and control intellectual property in the programming process, as well as FlashCORE III, our new programming architecture, and the PS 388, a new member of the PS family of automated programming system incorporating FlashCORE III.